 Breast augmentation is cosmetic surgery for women which involves the insertion of either silicone or saline filled implants into the breast.
 An incision is made either in the armpit, around the nipple, beneath the breast or in the belly button, where the implant can be inserted.
 Bruising and swelling may last a few weeks.
 There are advantages and disadvantages to both silicone and saline options, which your doctor should fully discuss with you before treatment.

 Performed by cosmetic surgeons, liposuction is a procedure designed to remove fat from various parts of the body, typically the abdomen, thighs, buttocks, neck and arms.
 It involves the insertion of a narrow tube, known as a cannula, through a small incision into the skin through which the fat is then removed.
-Liposuction is usually performed under a light general anaesthetic.
+Liposuction surgery in Sydney is usually performed under a light general anaesthetic.
 Bruising and swelling may occur after the procedure, and a pressure garment should be worn for some time to ensure the skin contracts and contours.

 Laser hair removal

 Now the popularity of this one may be a surprise to some.
 Laser hair removal is a non-invasive procedure of hair removal for the face and body.
 It involves use of laser light beams which are attracted to pigment in the hair follicles, destroying the follicles so they no longer produce hair.
 It is most effective as a course of between three and eight treatments, depending on the individual and target area.

 So, interestingly, three of the top five procedures are actually non-surgical.
 And remember, if you are looking for cosmetic surgery in Sydney or elsewhere in Australia, it’s important to do your research and be aware of the risks and benefits involved in each procedure before you go ahead.
 Remember, the single greatest factor in determining the success of your result will be the experience and expertise of your surgeon or practitioner.